wbl/draft-ladd-bbs-privacypass/draft-ladd-privacypass-bbs.md

 # HTTP Protocol with Public Metadata

-This section defines a HTTP based instatiation of the issuance and redemption protocol for privacy-pass described in [](#issuance) and [](#redemption), with public metadata ({{PPEXT}}).
+This section defines a HTTP based instatiation of the issuance and redemption protocol with public metadata ({{PPEXT}}).
 The BBS operations used are instantiated with the parameters defined by the `BBS_BLS12381G1_XMD:SHA-256_SSWU_RO_H2G_HM2S_` ciphersuite ([Section 6.2.2](https://datatracker.ietf.org/doc/html/draft-irtf-cfrg-bbs-signatures-03#name-bls12-381-sha-256) of {{BBS}}).
 The signed attributes will consist of the public metadata values, giving to the Client the ability to selectively disclose distinguee subsets of metadata during different `Token` redemption attempts.

 ## Token Issuance